Backbone – Vertex Review

 Despite its short length, the album packs a punch and leaves a lasting impression on its listeners.

 The album comes to an end with the last song, Iconoclas.
 We want to give a shoutout to Backbone for letting us their Vertex album.
-Now, we’re going to wrap it up by talking about the final three sins and concluding the review.
+Now, we are going to conclude the review by talking about the final three sins and concluding the review.

 Play